IsNoble/Test-Pipeline/README.md

 - ~~use Google Manged SSL to create a cert for [PLACEHOLDER DOMAIN NAME]~~ NOTE: Did not need to do this yet, will implement later
   - ~~Acquire domain name for project~~
 - ~~Add DNS entry that points to the LoadBalancer of k8'S SERVICE~~
-- Packages K8's manifest into a Helm chart
+- ~~Packages K8's manifest into a Helm chart~~
+- ~~Remove (currently) redundant k8's manifest files~~
 - Add terraform code to generate bucket for static django app files
   - set public ACL for static storage bucket.
-- Remove (currently) redundant k8's manifest files
-  - Alternatively, use extra files to setup https
 - Deploy ArgoCD via helm to my cluster
+- Setup and configure external DNS
+- Setup and configure CertManager
+- Setup HTTPS vis Istio Gateway
 - Re-add cosign for docker image signing
-- Setup a service account for applications to access the GCP project.
+- Per GitOps best practice, Seperate application code and configuration code into seperate repos